dotnet/csharplang/proposals/ref-assignment-switch-expressions.md

     };
 }
 ```

+> Note: this does not align with the current behavior of ref ternary expressions (`a ? ref b : ref c`).
+This is intentional, and the handling of this case in ref ternary expressions is a separate concern.

 Ref return safety relies on the individual switch arms.
 If any of the switch arms that does not throw is unsafe to return, the entire switch expression is unsafe to return.
 Otherwise, the entire `switch` expression's result is safe to return.